seojacky/helper-lite-for-pagespeed/readme.txt

 == Description ==

 A faster your site with image attributes decoding="async" & loading="lazy".
 Remove problem "Does not use passive listeners to improve scrolling performance".
-Help to Up Your Google Page Speed Score.
+Help to Up Your Google PageSpeed Insights Score.

 == Installation ==